dokwork/lualine-ex/README.md

 ### ex.lsp.all

-This component provides information about all run LSP servers.
-Every server has its own color and icon.
-When some of already run server is not active for the current buffer, it is in disabled state.
+This component provides information about status of all run LSP servers.
+Every server has its own color and icon, which can be taken from the option `icons` or plugin `nvim-wev-devicons` (if it's installed).

+When some of already run servers is not active for the current buffer, it is in _disabled_ state.
+The component in _disabled_ state has a color specified in the option `disabled_color`.

+If no on lsp client is run, the component shows only `lsp_is_off` icon.

-The `ex.lsp.all` component has the same options as the `ex.lsp.single` component, with additional option `only_attached`, which can be used to show only attached to the current buffer clients:
+The `ex.lsp.all` component has the same options as the `[ex.lsp.single](#ex_lsp_single)` component, with additional option `only_attached`, which can be used to show only attached to the current buffer
+clients:

 ```lua
 sections = {